MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 I find the Dreyfus model of skills acquisition useful as it maps out what the needs are to acquire a skill depending on your current level.

-Generally graduate software developers are at the Novice or Advanced Beginner in most of their areas of competency.
+Generally graduate software developers are at the Novice or Advanced Beginner stage in most of their areas of competency.
 Dreyfus's model would suggest the ideal is to give them a mix of detailed step by step instructions or simple projects in a safe to fail environment.

 ### Establish how the mentoring relationship is going to work